 Marmot was founded in the early 1970s, starting as an outdoor club aptly named the Marmot Club that quickly grew into one of the most trusted outdoor gear retailers today.
 Marmot is well-known for offering technical outdoor gear that is ideal for amateurs backpacking all the way up to the more serious of thru-hikers and explorers.

-You’ll find basically every piece of apparel and equipment you’ll need for your adventure from Marmot, but this brand is particularly respected for their line of tents.
+You’ll find basically every piece of apparel and equipment you’ll need for your adventure from Marmot, but this brand is particularly respected for its line of tents.

 For newer backpackers and campers it can be a bit frustrating to try and find a tent that will work for your needs but also not break the bank.
-Thankfully Marmot offers the Tungsten 3P, which is an excellent all-around shelter for the average camping trip.
+Thankfully the Marmot Tungsten 3P, which is an excellent all-around shelter for the average camping trip.

 Before delving into the main reasons why the Tungsten 3P tent may or may not be the right shelter for your needs, here is a rundown of all the basics you need to know about this model.

 - The packed weight of 6 lbs 4.5 oz

 - The minimum packed weight of 5 lbs 13.5 oz

 - Total dimensions of 8″ x 22″ in stuff sack